 However, if what you are asking is when did I think that I wanted to take photography seriously, then I think I would cite two specific events.
 The first is actually a specific photograph that I took way back when working in Vietnam; it was a simple shot of a water buffalo tied to a stilt-house post, taken from above.
 Taking it had been a very spontaneous, almost throw-away thing but, when I eventually got the print back from the lab I was so blown away by it and I realised the power of the photographic image.
 The second event was when, several years later living in Malaysia I met and worked with a professional photographer.
 He was quite a gruff individual so he never officially 'took me under his wing' but, in his own way, he helped me realise the power of creating images.

 If we went through your kit bag, what gear would we find in it?

 My main camera is a Canon 5D Mk IV.
-With that, I usually have a 24-70mm f/4 lens for woodland photography and a 70-200mm f/4 for bigger landscapes, both of which I bought from MPB.com.
+With that, I usually have a 24-70mm f/4 lens for woodland photography and a 70-200mm f/4 for bigger landscapes.
 I also use Nisi filters and will always have a circular polariser ready, as well as a neutral density filter or two.
 My next purchase will be a tilt-shift lens as I think that will open up a whole new dimension of landscape possibilities.